junrui-liu/patina/src/assignments/as4.md

 		add %rbx %rax
 		mov %rax 16(%rbp)

+# Mandatory Part - Loops, Conditionals, and Variables

+Fill in the holes in the provided code, so that the `compile` function correctly converts an AST from the following subset of Patina to x86 assembly.

+	type expr =
+	  | Const of const
+	  | Id of string
+	  | Let of string * typ * expr
+	  | Assign of string * expr
+	  | Unary of unop * expr
+	  | Binary of binop * expr * expr
+	  | Ite of expr * expr * expr
+	  | Seq of expr list
+	  | While of expr * expr

+# Bonus Part 1 - Functions

+TBF

+# Bonus Part 2 - Arrays

+TBF

 <!-- TODO: Provide a more precise specification of the dynamic semantics of Patina -->